 SUNLIGHT MADE TANGIBLE

 On this planet life is dependent on plants.
 The greenery here creates most of the air, much of the soil, and anchors the entire food chain.
 Compared to the huge biomass and energy value of plants, we animals are stowaways.
 We live on a plant-et.
-Everywhere but the desert and arctic, plants are busily, rampantly, enthusiastically and luxuriantly procreating.
-Their sole purpose is to transform the Sun’s endless energy through photosynthesis so that they can grow, mature and cast seeds to the winds.
+Everywhere but the driest desert and coldest arctic, plants are busily, rampantly, enthusiastically and luxuriantly procreating.
+Their sole purpose is to transform the Sun’s endless energy through photosynthesis so that they can grow, mature and cast seeds to the winds and soil.

 Seeds.
 If you went outside and dug up a square inch of soil, put it in a sheltered place and gave it light and moisture, it would sprout from seeds contained in the soil.
-If you cut down those tiny plants, seeds would sprout again, and again, over and over for 60 years.
-Only after many decades would the bank of seeds held in that small square of soil be exhausted.
+If you cut down those tiny plants, seeds would sprout again, and again, over and over for 30 years and more.
+Only then would the bank of seeds held in that small square of soil be exhausted.

 Now that’s abundance.
 Plants make far more seeds, and berries and fruits, than they need to reproduce, more than the birds and bugs and animals could ever eat.
 Plants make seeds for the life of it, because reckless fertility is what they do.
 They concentrate the energy of sunlight and make it tangible in seeds, giving totally without thinking of reward, without possession or attachment to outcome.
 Plants live to give and give to live.
 The lesson of plants is clear: creative fertility is the overriding principle of this planet.

 MATH, BIOLOGY & SUN